-We recommend Jam, but find the tool that works for your family.
+• Every family needs one place where important things live — what we call the “single source of truth”.
+We created Jam as a solution for modern families (and recommend!), but the most important thing is to find the tool that truly works for your family.
 Here’s what it should include to actually lessen the load:

-• Equal access for all adults
+• Equal access for all adults in the family

 • Shared To Do and Shopping Lists